ushaun01/fakestore-api-testing-project/README.md

-🛒 FakeStore API Testing Project

 📌 Project Overview

 This project demonstrates API Testing of the FakeStore API using Postman.

-The project focuses on validating API functionality, verifying responses, and performing positive and negative testing across multiple API endpoints.
+It focuses on validating API functionality, verifying responses, and performing positive and negative testing across multiple API endpoints.

 Key areas covered include: